zy97140/omp-benchmark-for-pytorch/README.md

 #### 3.2 Test
 The performance data in Cloumn 2 of table below can be collected from offcial pytorch.
 And that in Column 3 can be collected from branch  [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2) of Intel pytorch.
-You can get the performance data by using the command format below after activate your corresponding pytorch.
+You can get the performance data by using the command format below after activating your corresponding pytorch.
 You must be aware of which pytorch you are using.
 ```bash
 python benchmark.py <benchmark num> <output file name>
 ```
-where `benchmark num` is an integer among `1, 2, 3`, set it to `1` for benchmark in section 4.1, to 2 for benchmark in section 4.2, to 3 for benchmark in section 4.3.
+where `benchmark num` is an integer among `1, 2, 3`, set it to `1` for benchmark in section 4.1, to `2` for benchmark in section 4.2, to `3` for benchmark in section 4.3.

 ### 4. The benchmark result